vdaburon/blog_post_jmeter_elk_apm/doc/US/README_US.md

 </pre>

 In this example service2 is called in 3 different pages and service4 in 2 pages.
-If we look in the Kibana dashboard for service2, we will find the union of the calls of the 3 calls corresponding to the 3 pages but we do not have the notion of page.
+If we look in the Kibana dashboard for service2, we will find the union of the calls of the 3 calls corresponding to the 3 pages but **we don't have the notion of page**.

 We cannot answer “In this page, what is the breakdown of time in the different REST calls called” because for a user of the application the notion of page response time is important.

-The goal of the jmeter-elastic-apm tool is to add the notion of an existing page in JMeter in the  Transaction Controller and start the observability in JMeter by creating an APM transaction and propagating this transaction identifier (traceparent) with the ELASTIC agent to http REST request to web services because the APM Agent recognizes the Apache httpclient library and can instrument it.
+The goal of the jmeter-elastic-apm tool is to **add the notion of an existing page** in JMeter in the  Transaction Controller and start in JMeter by creating an APM transaction and propagating this transaction identifier (traceparent) with the ELASTIC agent to http REST request to web services because the APM Agent recognizes the Apache httpclient library and can instrument it.

 In the http request, the APM Agent will add the identifier of the apm transaction to the header of the http request.
 The headers added are traceparent and elastic-apm-traceparent.